galamo/p81-test/course/readme.md

 - The function will print the `productName` only if the print value is true
 - make the `print` default false
 - make `print` optional
+- make sure to put

+##### Ex_2:

+- Write a function called "twoFer" that accepts a person's name
+- It should return a string in the format `one for <name>, one for me`
+- If no name is provided, it should default to "you"

+- twoFer() => "One for you, one for me"
+- twoFer("Gal") => "One for Gal, one for me"

+##### Ex_3:

+Write a isLeapyear() function that accepts a year and returns true/false depending on if the year is a leap year

+- isLeapYear(2012) => true
+- isLeapYear(2013) => false

+`To determine whether a year is a leapyear, use this "formula":
+// A YEAR IS A LEAPYEAR IF
+// - year is a multiple of 4 AND not a multiple of 100
+// OR...
+// - year is a multiple of 400
+// hint - use modulo`

+### Objects

+1. function with Object exmaple
+2. return type
+3. excess properties ignored
+4. Type aliases

+### Casting

+##### Ex_1:

+- Create a function that receive elementId string & return the element value;

 ## Exercises

 1. Queue Class with Generics

+// Write the Movie type alias to make the following two variables properly typed
+// Make sure that "originalTitle" is optional and "title" is readonly type Movie = {
+  readonly title: string;
+  originalTitle?: string;
+  director: string;
+  releaseYear: number;
+  boxOffice: {
+    budget: number;
+    grossUS: number;
+    grossWorldwide: number;
+  };
+};

+const dune: Movie = {
+  title: "Dune",
+  originalTitle: "Dune Part One",
+  director: "Denis Villeneuve",
+  releaseYear: 2021,
+  boxOffice: {
+    budget: 165000000,
+    grossUS: 108327830,
+    grossWorldwide: 400671789,
+  },
+};

+const cats: Movie = {
+  title: "Cats",
+  director: "Tom Hooper",
+  releaseYear: 2019,
+  boxOffice: {
+    budget: 95000000,
+    grossUS: 27166770,
+    grossWorldwide: 73833348,
+  },
+};

+// Write a function called getProfit that accepts a single Movie object
+// It should return the movie's worldwide gross minus its budget

+// For example...
+// getProfit(cats) => -21166652

+// function getProfit(movie: Movie): number{
+//     return movie.boxOffice.grossWorldwide - movie.boxOffice.budget
+// }

+// function getProfit(movie: Movie): number {
+//   const { grossWorldwide, budget } = movie.boxOffice;
+//   return grossWorldwide - budget;
+// }

+function getProfit({ boxOffice: { grossWorldwide, budget } }: Movie): number {
+  return grossWorldwide - budget;
+}

+console.log(getProfit(dune));
+console.log(getProfit(cats));